YangDrYang/yangyang.github.io/content/talk/Coding/index.md

 ---
-title: Coding and Analyzing Qualitative Data
+title: Optical-Based Space Surveillance & Tracking: Leveraging UNSW Observatory for Research and Education
-event: academia Theme Conference
+event: Australia Space Research Conference
 event_url: https://example.org
-location: London, United Kingdom
+location: Sydney, Australia
-summary: An example talk using academia's Markdown slides feature.
+summary: Introducing the UNSW Observatory for research and education.
-abstract: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam."
+abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.